 Which brings me, finally, to the BIG IDEA behind this blog post.
 I’ve completely bought into the fruit-needs-to-fly-free concept.
 I was on that bandwagon way back in the Eighties.
 But now, after re-reading Kim’s book – and remembering how much frigging energy I had all spring – I’m hooked again.

-And most most most importantly, I’m considerably less chubby when I’m fruiting before noon.
+And most important, I’m considerably less chunky when I’m fruiting before noon.
 Fruit is insanely good for you, and it’s de-chubbifying.
 So much to love.